 Regardless of the differences in background, attitude, or experience, garden play is great for child development & health.
 I have worked with kids in the garden for quite a while now and if there is one thing that is universally appealing to all children outdoors, it is the desire to play.
 I don’t mean an organized game of tag, but instead a lighthearted, playful approach to the garden.
 Garden play helps kids engage their senses and connect with nature and the world around them.

 Some children are at home up to their elbows in the soil, while others may be a bit leery of getting dirty.
 Some have a curiosity for the creatures that inhabit the space and others may get the willies from all the creepy crawlies.
 Regardless of the differences in background, attitude, or experience, the garden can be a fun place to play.
 Some kids just need a little help getting interested.

 Break down barriers to experiencing the garden at a young age by engaging the senses.

 SIGHT: Kids can see all that grows in the garden, but they can also use their eyes to inspect it.
 Have them pick flowers and pull them apart to get a closer look.
-Collect bugs in a mason jar and feed them some leaves.
+Collect bugs in a Mason jar and feed them some leaves.
 Play “I Spy” and see how many new things they can observe in the outdoor space.

-SMELL: The aroma of the garden in intoxicating!
+SMELL: The aroma of the garden is intoxicating!
 Try smelling different flowers to see how they differ from each other, or even try smelling different colors of flowers of the same kind and talk about what you learn.